 The data for the document was created primarily in an .xml file which was then imported into InDesign.

-The EGI Solutions campaign focussed on promoting EGI to potential users across the European Union.
+The EGI Solutions campaign focused on promoting EGI to potential users across the European Union.
 The campaign outlined the benefits of working with EGI and how it could increase potential users productivity and deliver solutions that would benefit their goals.

 Due to the fact the contract was part-time, the time constraints were very great.
 I therefore I relied on spit balling ideas back and forth with the Communications Manager who I sat opposite to.
 It turned out that was a more effective process due to the technical nature of the work produced.